European Hydrogen Observatory

 Green Skills For Hydrogen

-GreenSkillsforH2 will help meet REPowerEU2030 targets by accelerating the upskilling and reskilling of students and members of the workforce across Europe.
+GreenSkillsforH2 will help meet European hydrogen ambition by accelerating the upskilling and reskilling of students and members of the workforce across Europe.

 Hydrogen Europe Research is part of the Consortium managing this initiative, which is led by the Karlsruhe Institute of Technology and has a total of 34 partners from 15 Member States of the European Union.
 These partners comprise six Work Packages (WP) that will jointly coordinate the various activities and tasks to be carried out throughout the life of the project.